 Rector North Room 1303

 Broadly, I am an animal ecologist with a focus in herpetology (non-avian reptiles and amphibians).
 I teach courses in ecology, evolution, vertebrate natural history, and physiology.
 My students and I investigate a variety of organisms in both lab and field settings.
 Recent projects have included the muscular performance of snakes during constriction, the population ecology of painted turtles, and the evolutionary development of snake jaws.

 BIOL 314 Ecology w/Lab

 Study of the interactions of organisms with each other, and with their environment, at the level of the individual, the population, the community, and the ecosystem.
 Lectures and readings consider both the theory of ecology and data from empirical research in the classic and current literature.
 Laboratory and field studies explore how ecologists perform quantitative tests of hypotheses about complex systems in nature.
 Six hours classroom a week.
-Prerequisites: two Biology courses numbered between 120 and 129 or ENST 131, 132 (or 130).
-This course is cross-listed as ENST 314.
+Prerequisites: One 200-level Biology course.
+For ENST/ENSC majors only, prerequisite is ENST 162.
+For Neuroscience majors only, prerequiste is NRSC 200.

 BIOL 550 Independent Research

 BIOL 131 Intro to Org, Pop & Ecosyst